CC-Riddle: A Question Answering Dataset of Chinese Character Riddles: Conclusion

 \section{Conclusion}

 We propose CC-Riddle, the first large scale dataset for Chinese Character Riddles covering most frequent simplified Chinese characters.
-In CC-Riddle, 74.09\% of the character riddles are crawled from the Internet and 25.91\% are generated by our model.
-Character riddles combine the pronunciation, glyph, and explanation of a single character, and sometimes need commonsense and understanding of figurative language to solve.
-All these factors make the solving task challenging.
-We hope that CC-Riddle helps research on Chinese characters and figurative language.
+Solving Chinese character riddles requires knowledge of character glyph, common sense (especially knowledge related to Chinese traditional culture), and understanding of rhetorical techniques.
+All these factors make the task challenging.
+Our experiments reveal that current language models fall short in these areas.
+Finally, we hope that CC-Riddle helps research on Chinese characters and figurative language.

+\begin{ack} We would like to convey our profound gratitude to all the annotators who have contributed to this research, with a special mention to Annotator A. Engaged in the manual riddle-solving test, this dedicated senior undergraduate majoring in Chinese linguistics shows remarkable commitment.
+We deeply appreciate their interest in our work.
+Through our interactions with the annotators, we are able to gain a richer understanding and a more refined perspective on the unique characteristics and challenges of Chinese character riddles. \end{ack}